Diabatic quantum annealing for training energy-based generative models: Training RBMs via DQA

+The gradient of the KL divergence can be calculated using the training dataset $\mathcal{D}$ and the model-sampled set $\mathcal{M}$:

 where $\left<...\right>_{\mathcal{A}}$ denotes the expectation value over dataset $\mathcal{A}$.
-In classical training, the calculation of $\left<...\right>_\mathcal{M}$ relies on samples obtained from Markov chains, typically implemented with CD or PCD algorithm.
+In classical training, the calculation of $\left<...\right>_\mathcal{M}$ relies on samples obtained from Markov chains, typically implemented with contrastive divergence (CD) or persistent contrastive divergence (PCD) algorithm.
 However, MCMC approach is slow to converge and produces correlated samples, making large-scale RBM training practically infeasible.

-To overcome this bottleneck, we replace the classical sampling procedure with DQA.
+To overcome this bottleneck, we replace the classical sampling procedure with diabatic quantum annealing (DQA).
 In DQA, the system evolves under a time-dependent Hamiltonian,

 where $H_\mathrm{problem}$ encodes the RBM energy function that defines the target distribution, and $A(t)$ and $B(t)$ are the annealing schedule functions.
 For relatively short annealing times $\tau$, non-adiabatic transitions generate a distribution that approximates a Boltzmann distribution with effective inverse temperature $\beta$~\cite{DQApaper}.
 A key advantage of this approach is that each annealing run yields an independent sample, avoiding the correlations inherent in Markov chains.